 Age limits aboard cruise ships

 It’s important to note that no cruiseline except Europe's Costa Cruises accepts babies younger than 6 months of age on board, and some set the limit at 1 year.
 And if you’re considering a luxury cruise or expedition ship, know that many don’t allow children under the age of 14.

 Those traveling alone get hit with a single supplement that can double the cost of a cruise on most vacations.
 The big exception are the new builds of Norwegian Cruise Line, all of which contain compact but comfortable and affordable studio cabins.
 (Pictured: the groovy hallways serving these solo digs.)
 In recent years, Cunard Line has added some one-person cabins, as has Royal Caribbean, Holland America and Costa, but none of these lines have the volume of solo cabins that NCL does (nor have they replicated the very attractive lounge that abut the studio cabins, allowing single travelers to mingle at their own bar).

 With numbers there can be savings—or at least perks.
-Crystal Cruises offers free passage to the 11th person in a group; Carnival Cruise Line and Costa Cruises offer free fares to the 15th passenger.
-Other lines offer a free upgrade for the leader of a group instead, and many provide onboard credits to everyone in the group.
+Carnival Cruise Line and Costa Cruises offer free fares to the 15th passenger.
+Other lines offer a free upgrade for the leader of a group, and many provide onboard credits to everyone in the group.
 And you’ll want to book as a group so that your reservations can be linked, allowing you to dine together and (if you want) have cabins in the same area of the ship.

 Travelers with Disabilities